Suspects caught on video during Christmas Eve shooting - NewsBreak

 Suspects caught on video during Christmas Eve shooting

-MEMPHIS, Tenn. — Police need your help identifying two suspects who was caught on video shooting at a person on Christmas Eve.
+MEMPHIS, Tenn. — Police need your help identifying suspects who were caught on video shooting at a person on Christmas Eve.

 No arrests have been made at this time.
 This is an ongoing investigation.